Ronan Olier: A Tribute to a Master Artist in Douarnenez – Exhibition at the Village Hall

 It is an appointment that a good part of Douarnenists should not miss: the village hall hosts, from Saturday June 24 and until Saturday August 12, a magnificent exhibition devoted to the work of Ronan Olier.
 Appointed official painter of the Navy in 2001, Ronan Olier, born in 1949 in Douarnenez, died on December 23, 2020 at the age of 71, leaving behind a plethora of works.
 A hundred of them, in very diverse styles (gouache painting, oil painting, sculpture, folding, modeling clay, writing), are currently exhibited in the village hall.
 They have been carefully selected by the five people who have been working on this project for more than two years: Dominique Olier, Ronan’s wife, his friends Jean-Yves Crochemore and Dominique Le Bihan, as well as Isabelle Clément, cultural assistant , and Frédérique Huet, in charge of cultural affairs at the City.

-“A few days after Ronan’s death, I was contacted by Jean-Yves Crochemore, who told me about this exhibition project.
+“A few days following Ronan’s death, I was contacted by Jean-Yves Crochemore, who told me regarding this exhibition project.
 This interested me because Ronan died suddenly, during the covid, and we were unable to organize a ceremony worthy of the name due to the sanitary constraints in force at that time.
 I didn’t want him to be forgotten,” explains Dominique Olier.
 “There was the desire to do a retrospective of the work of Ronan, who was very well known in Douarnenez and beyond, in particular as an official painter of the Navy.
 And it was interesting to show his work beyond gouache and oils”, continues Jean-Yves Crochemore.

 Approached in turn, the City of Douarnenez also quickly validated the principle of this tribute exhibition.
 “The commitment was already made when I became cultural assistant at the end of 2021”, underlines Isabelle Clément, who then succeeded Françoise Fimbault.